HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-The web has overwhelmingly voted to reject the original W3C box model in favor of box-sizing: border-box.
+The web has overwhelmingly voted to reject the original W3C box model in favor of `box-sizing: border-box`.
 The number of pages using this property and value combination has risen slightly again to over 90% of pages.
-Almost half of all pages analyzed apply border-box sizing to every element on the page via the universal selector (*).
-This approach may help explain why the median number of border-box declarations per page is so low across the bottom four percentiles.
+Almost half of all pages analyzed apply `border-box` sizing to every element on the page via the universal selector (`*`).
+This approach may help explain why the median number of `border-box` declarations per page is so low across the bottom four percentiles.

-Around 22% of pages use border-box on checkboxes and radiobuttons, we then see a lot of .wp- classes again, showing that WordPress is responsible for the use on 20% of pages analyzed.
+Around 22% of pages use `border-box` on checkboxes and radio buttons, we then see a lot of `.wp-` classes again, showing that WordPress is responsible for the use on 20% of pages analyzed.

 ### Multicolumn

 {{ figure_markup(
     content="23%",
-    caption="The percentage of pages using multicolumn layout.", classes="big-number",
+    caption="The percentage of pages using multi-column layout.", classes="big-number",
     sheets_gid="1226061352",
     sql_file="multicol.sql"
   )
 }}

-Use of multicolumn layout has increased once again, it's now found on 23% of pages, a rise of 3 points since 2021.
+Use of [multi-column](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns) layout has increased once again, it's now found on 23% of pages, a rise of 3 points since 2021.

-### The aspect-ratio property
+### The `aspect-ratio` property

 {{ figure_markup(
     content="2%",
-    caption="The percentage of pages using the aspect-ratio property.", classes="big-number",
+    caption="The percentage of pages using the `aspect-ratio` property.", classes="big-number",
     sheets_gid="1009310505",
     sql_file="all_properties.sql"
   )
 }}

-We were interested in the adoption of the new `aspect-ratio` property.
+The new `aspect-ratio` property is used on 2% of pages.
 This became interoperable towards the end of 2021, so it will be interesting to see usage of this property grow over time.

 ## Transitions and animations

-The animation property appears on 77% of mobile pages (the same as last year) and a slight increase on desktop to 76.8%.
-The transition property is even more popular, it's found on 85% of mobile and 85.6% of desktop pages.
+The `animation` property appears on 77% of mobile pages (the same as last year) and a slight increase on desktop to 76.8%.
+The `transition` property is even more popular, it's found on 85% of mobile and 85.6% of desktop pages.
 The desktop frequency has dropped slightly by around 4 percentage points since 2021.

 {{ figure_markup(
     image="transition-props.png",
-    caption="The most popular transition properties by percent of pages.", description="TODO",
+    caption="The most popular `transition` properties by percent of pages.", description="TODO",
     chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPMUe75uC8laUvzfECAPpT9fPoTdZA6FYDULorsUzKVmLmagphzh1UoXRcmyd6a3gxqr6dxIhmJyv5/pubchart?oid=1745619326&format=interactive",
     height="533",